oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## OAuth Status Types Registry {#iana-status-types}

 This specification establishes the IANA "OAuth Status Types" registry for Status List values and adds it to the "OAuth Parameters" registry group at https://www.iana.org/assignments/oauth-parameters.
-The registry records a human readable label, the bit representation and a common description for it.
+The registry records a human-readable label, the bit representation and a common description for it.

 Status Types are registered by Specification Required {{RFC8126}} after a two-week review period on the oauth-ext-review@ietf.org mailing list, on the advice of one or more Designated Experts.
 However, to allow for the allocation of names prior to publication, the Designated Expert(s) may approve registration once they are satisfied that such a